-383 square metres.
+- 115. The Community Facilities Audit 2009 states that Cottenham has a need for 677 square metres of indoor meeting space but had 294 square metres, i.e. a deficit of 383 square metres.
 Cottenham is served by Cottenham Salvation Army Hall and Cottenham Village Hall.
 Cottenham Salvation Army Hall is described as a fairly new church hall and also a barn style building at the rear.
 The barn is where most of the activities seem to take place.
 The barn has kitchen and toilet facilities although these are dated and may need replacing soon.
 The church hall also has toilet facilities and an old kitchen which is currently being used for storage.
 The actual structure of the Church hall seems 'sound', however the barn may need refurbishment soon.
-Cottenham Village Hall is described as a very small facility, little more than a meeting room, but in good condition, with adjoining kitchen, but no facilities for disabled users.

-- 104. Off-site contributions are required towards community facilities to comply with Policy DP/4 of the LDF. - 105.
-Cottenham Parish Council has said that in order to meet the needs of future residents a multipurpose community centre needs to be constructed. - 106.
+Cottenham Village Hall is described as a very small facility, little more than a meeting room, but in good condition, with adjoining kitchen, but no facilities for disabled users. - 116.
+Off-site contributions are required towards community facilities to comply with Policy DP/4 of the LDF. - 117.
+Cottenham Parish Council has said that in order to meet the needs of future residents a multipurpose community centre needs to be constructed. - 118.
 Cottenham Parish Council is embarking on a plan to provide a community centre in the village.
 The estimated cost of this building is now at £2.5m and which would incorporate different users including possibly early years.
 The Parish Council have drawn up a brief for the building design and have now appointed an architect.
-A planning application is expected to be received shortly.
-The ground floor will consist of a parish office, multi-purpose space (approx. same size as existing mail hall) with integrated storage space, kitchen and toilets which can be 'locked down' whilst the rest of the building is used for other purposes, a nursery suitable for full time care consisting of 3 multi-purpose rooms, kitchen, milk kitchen, laundry room, reception area + fenced outside space and a small meeting room.
-The first floor will consist of a Sports & Social Club bar, multipurpose rooms which can be hired together or separately, a kitchen and balcony overlooking the playing fields. - 107.
-The external design will mirror that of the new sports pavilion.
+An earlier planning application for a very large building in the countryside was unsuccessful due to the size and location however officers have had discussions with the parish, on a potential, further application which addresses the previous issues.
+The ground floor will consist of a parish office, multi-purpose space (approx. same size as existing mail hall) with integrated storage space, kitchen and toilets which can be 'locked down' whilst the rest of the building is used for other purposes.
+The first floor will consist of a Sports & Social Club bar, multipurpose rooms which can be hired together or separately, a kitchen and balcony overlooking the playing fields.

+- 119. The external design will mirror that of the new sports pavilion.
 The Parish Council will also be extending the size of the existing car park.
-The building footprint is slightly larger (towards the football pitch) than the existing design; this will necessitate moving the pitches towards the pavilion and tree line. - 108.
+The building footprint is slightly larger (towards the football pitch) than the existing design; this will necessitate moving the pitches towards the pavilion and tree line. - 120.
 A financial contribution based on the approved housing mix will be required in accordance with the published charges as set out below.
 This would result in a contribution in the region of £97,000 being payable.